telescopeѲptics.net ▪▪▪▪ CONTENTS

 with k=(1/R1)-(1/R2), where R1,2 is the front and rear lens radius of curvature, respectively, and nF1, nC1 and nF2, nC2 refractive indici of the selected distant wavelengths for the front and rear lens, respectively.
 This relation tells that for bringing F and C to a common focus, the magnitude of dispersive powers of two glasses in F and C for two glasses needs to relate as the inverse of their optical power (since the curvature k is directly proportional to the optical power).
 For instance, if the positive element in a doublet has 50% greater optical power than the negative element, its dispersive differential between F and C has to be as much smaller.

-In other words, secondary spectrum of a doublet does not depend of lens shape, only their power.
+In other words, secondary spectrum of a doublet does not depend on the lens shape, only lens power.
 This leaves enough room for lens "bending", so that other (monochromatic) aberrations are also corrected or minimized.
 But bringing two widely separated wavelengths to a common focus does not make all the wavelengths over the visual range nearly parfocal.
-Those in between will still focus shorter, and those closer to the end of range will focus longer (FIG ).
+Those in between will still focus shorter, and those closer to the range ends will focus longer.
 This form of residual chromatic defocus is called secondary spectrum.

 In order for a doublet to have identical focal length for an additional, third wavelength in the mid-range (e-line here), it also needs to satisfy the relation:

 which, considering Eq.
 44, implies the equality: